Hyperlink: HTML

 Webgraph is a graph, formed from web pages as vertices and hyperlinks, as directed edges.

-remove XLink: hyperlinks
+XLink

 The W3C recommendation called XLink describes hyperlinks that offer a far greater degree of functionality than those offered in HTML.
 These extended links can be multidirectional, remove linking from, within, and between XML documents.
 It can also describe simple links, which are unidirectional and therefore offer no more functionality than hyperlinks in HTML.

-Wikis

-While wikis may use HTML-type hyperlinks, the use of wiki markup, a set of lightweight markup languages specifically for wikis, provides a simplified syntax for linking pages within wiki environments in other words, for creating wikilinks.